paulrobello/par_gpt/README.md

 # display the current weather in Woodland CA
 par_gpt agent 'current weather in Woodland CA and display the current conditions image / icon in the terminal'

-par_gpt --pricing --debug -a OpenAI -d md agent --repl 'what is the value of 4 times the ArcTangent of 1'
+par_gpt -p details -a OpenAI -d md agent --repl 'what is the value of 4 times the ArcTangent of 1'

 # tell me a joke using github model on azure
 par_gpt --show-config --debug -p -a Github -m "Llama-3.2-90B-Vision-Instruct" llm "tell me a joke"